 Sign up for TivdakTexts

-TivdakTexts is a text message support program designed to assist you throughout treatment
+TivdakTexts is a free text message support program designed to assist you throughout treatment§

 Some benefits of TivdakTexts include:

-To sign up for TivdakTexts, you should follow these steps:
+To sign up for TivdakTexts, you can follow these steps:

 • Your first name so we can personalize messages